-Ans.
-1) Basically, Scrum cycle depends on the project size and the team size.
+Answer: Basically, the Scrum cycle depends on the project size and team size.
 Team size may vary from 3 members to 9 members.
-Normally it takes 3 to 4 weeks to complete a scrum sprint.
+Normally it takes 3 to 4 weeks to complete a Scrum sprint.
 On an average, a scrum sprint ends in 4 weeks.

 An ambassador ( a designated person who represents team) represents its team in the scrum of scrums.

 Few points discussed in the meeting are:

 (a) The progress of the team, after the last meeting.